blackducksoftware/synopsys-detect/documentation/src/main/markdown/scripts/script-escaping-special-characters.md

 [powershell_script_name] in a [Windows Command Prompt](https://en.wikipedia.org/wiki/Cmd.exe)
 session.

-When an argument contains a space, comma or other non quote special character, you can wrap the argument in single quotes, or escape the special character with a backtick (`).
+When an argument contains a space or other non quote special character, you can wrap the argument in single quotes, or escape the special character with a backtick (`).
 The quotes can surround either the value or the entire argument.

 For example:
 ```